 - Canon DSLR camera kits with a wide assortment of lenses

-- Sound recording equipment (audio recorders, microphones)
+- Sound recording equipment (audio recorders, wide variety of microphones)

 - Tripods, glide gear, dollies, etc.